thbaymet/inci-dict-az/sources/default-dict/README.md

+### About

 This file contains 19.132 azerbaijani words.
 This is not the complete list!

+### Note
+I got this file from the internet.
+However, I do not remember the exact source.
-I don't remember where I found this file, but if you know whoever prepared this list, please let me know.
+If you know whoever worked on this list, please let me know.
-Thanks to the one who prepared this file.
+In all cases, thanks to the all who prepared this file.